Death of Starr Faithfull: Alleged abuse by Peters

 During Faithfull's teenage years, she began to show signs of emotional disturbance.
 She eventually received psychiatric treatment, including a short voluntary stay in the Channing Sanitarium, a mental hospital in Wellesley, Massachusetts.
-In June 1926, she told her mother that Peters had been sexually abusing her for years, beginning when she was 11.
+In June 1926, Faithfull divulged to her mother that Peters had been sexually abusing her for years, beginning when she was aged 11.
 Faithfull alleged that Peters read her sex instructions written by Havelock Ellis and drugged her with ether before abusing her.

-Stanley engaged an attorney and, in 1927, negotiated a written settlement agreement with Peters, whereby Peters paid the Faithfulls $20,000—supposedly to cover Starr's medical care and rehabilitation—in return for keeping the abuse secret.
-Although the settlement document said this was a one-time payment, the Faithfulls received several additional large payments from Peters and may have been extorting money from him.
+Stanley engaged an attorney and, in 1927, negotiated a written settlement agreement with Peters, whereby he paid the Faithfulls $20,000—supposedly to cover Starr's medical care and rehabilitation—in return for keeping the abuse secret.
+Although the settlement document stated this was a one-time payment, the Faithfulls received several additional large payments from Peters and may have been extorting him.
 The total amount paid by Peters has been estimated at around $80,000.
 These payments appeared to be the only source of income for Faithfull's family.
-It was later discovered that the Faithfulls had contacted Peters and others close to him just before Starr's disappearance and sent him a letter while she was missing, asking Peters for more money.
+It was later discovered that the Faithfulls had contacted Peters and others close to him just before Starr's disappearance and sent him a letter while she was missing, asking for more money.

-According to author Jonathan Goodman, the police evidence file indicated that by 1931, gangsters unrelated to the family had also learned about the alleged abuse.
-They had used the knowledge to extort money from Peters in Boston shortly before Faithfull's death.
-Russel Crouse, who wrote an early true crime account of the case, said that the investigators "did come upon some evidence that someone other than the Faithfull family had heard the story and had attempted to make use of it in Boston."
+According to author Jonathan Goodman, the police evidence file indicated that by 1931, gangsters unrelated to the Faithfulls had also learned about the alleged abuse, using this knowledge to extort money from Peters shortly before Faithfull's death.
+Russel Crouse, who wrote an early true crime account of the case, stated that the investigators "did come upon some evidence that someone other than the Faithfull family had heard the story and had attempted to make use of it in Boston."